 - 1 cup Coconut flakes

-Cut and slice the orange into quarters. remove the meat and pith of the orange leaving just the orange skin.
+- Cut and slice the orange into quarters.
+Remove the meat and pith of the orange leaving just the orange skin.
 Remove as much of the white pith as possible with a knife.
-Then slice into long, skinny strips.
+Then slice the skin into long, skinny strips.

-While the peels are cooking, prepare you coconut.
+- While the peels are cooking, prepare your coconut.
 Place the coconut into a food processor and pulse to make the coconut as fine as possible.
 Place the coconut into a wide, shallow plate.